Plectranthus hadiensis var. tomentosus (Benth.) Codd

 Vicks Plant, Succulent Coleus, Cuban Oregano

-Plectranthus hadiensis var. tomentosus, also known as Plectranthus tomentosus or Plectranthus tomentosa, is a perennial, semi-succulent subshrub with aromatic leaves.
-It grows up to 1 foot (30 cm) tall and spreads up to 2.5 feet (75 cm) in diameter.
-Lower stems can become very woody with age.
-Opposite leaves are light green, broadly ovate with scalloped margins, and densely covered with short hairs.
-Flowers are white to light purple and appear in early spring and again in the fall.
+Plectranthus hadiensis var. tomentosus, also known as Plectranthus tomentosus, is a semi-succulent subshrub with aromatic leaves.
+It grows up to 1 foot (30 cm) tall and spreads to 2.5 feet (75 cm) in diameter.
+The lower stems can become very woody with age.
+Leaves are opposite, light green, broadly ovate with scalloped margins, and densely covered with short hairs.
+Flowers are white to pale purple and appear in early spring and again in the fall.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).